levipatel/music/_posts/2024-10-24-Fragile-Moments.md

 title: Fragile Moments, Now Shared
 categories: [blog]
 tags: [Alayna, Album]
-preview: A live studio performance with Alayna, arranging strings, and how it all starts with Gravity.
+preview: A live studio performance with Alayna, arranging strings, and how it all starts with gravity.
 ---

 I’m writing this in what feels like my first quiet moment all year.
 I am once again sitting and watching the sun set from the hill, only occasionally distracted by this small bird calmly riding on the back of a horse nearby.